lukechilds/zsh-better-npm-completion/README.md

-# zsh-better-npm-completion
+# yarn-completion

-> Better completion for `npm`
+This plugin is a fork of [zsh-better-npm-completion](https://github.com/lukechilds/zsh-better-npm-completion).
+It works the same way, as you can see with `npm` demo:

 <img src="demo.gif" width="690">

-* Makes `npm install` recommendations from npm cache
+* Makes `yarn add` recommendations from npm cache
-* Makes `npm uninstall` recommendations from `dependencies`/`devDependencies`
+* Makes `yarn remove` recommendations from `dependencies`/`devDependencies`
 * Shows detailed information on script contents for `npm run`
-* Falls back to default npm completions if we don't have anything better

 ## Installation